 Rich began training BJJ in 2012.
 He is currently a blue belt (presented by Roger Gracie), a grade he achieved in just under six months.
 A keen yoga enthusiast, Rich is a qualified Fitness Instructor and Personal Trainer.

 He is also the head coach for the Bath Spa University American Football team and works as a Learning and Development Facilitator.
 Away from the mat, Rich is a family man and spends his time with his wonderful wife Julie and his gorgeous little lady, Lilly.
 After an almost two year injury sabbatical, Rich returned to the mats at the beginning of 2016.
-He is now part of the team running the kids’ BJJ sessions at Artemis BJJ: Rich also leads our nogi classes, as well as covering classes when Can is away.
+He leads our nogi classes every Sunday from 11:00-12:00, as well as covering classes when Can is away.

 Tracey has been training at Artemis BJJ since 2014, where she is currently a white belt.
 She was one of the original women’s class students, having been involved since the beginning.
 Tracey is also our Child Protection Officer, as well as helping out in the kids classes, covering when Paul and Rich are away.